AsmaaOmarr/Connect4/README.md

 ## Acknowledgments

-This implementation of Connect Four was created by [Rana Gaballah] as part of a programming project.
-Special thanks to [My Team].
+This implementation of Connect Four was created by Rana Gaballah as part of a programming project.
+Special thanks to My Team.

 ## Contact

-If you have any questions or inquiries, please contact [Rana Gaballah] at [ranagaballah88@gmail.com].
+If you have any questions or inquiries, please contact Rana Gaballah at ranagaballah88@gmail.com.